Sri Sudarshan Sitting on a shore performing yoga

 Pro Tips

-5-Stones To Establish The Foundation
+5-Stones At The Foundation

-4-Aspects Integral Yoga Enlightenment
+4-Aspects Of Integral Yoga

-4-Gems Path Of Knowledge
+4-Gems Of True Self-Knowledge

-4-Steps How Yoga Works
+4-Steps On How Yoga Works

-5-Common Experiences In Meditation
+5-Typical Experiences In Meditation

 Image